 Rossman offers the Blue Cash Preferred® Card from American Express as an example of generous rewards for streaming: it offers 6 percent cash back on select U.S. streaming services.

-The streaming category, though, is supplemented by more rewards on everyday spending, such as 6 percent rewards at U.S. supermarkets up to $6,000 each year (1 percent thereafter), 3 percent back on transit purchases and at U.S. gas stations and 1 percent on all other purchases for a $95 annual fee (Limited Time Offer: $0 introductory annual fee for one year, then $95.
-Offer Expires 12/10/2020).
+The streaming category, though, is supplemented by more rewards on everyday spending, such as 6 percent rewards at U.S. supermarkets up to $6,000 each year (1 percent thereafter), 3 percent back on transit purchases and at U.S. gas stations and 1 percent on all other purchases for a $95 annual fee ($0 introductory annual fee for the first year).

 The U.S. Bank Cash+ Visa includes streaming services as one of its 5 percent cash back categories.
 Each quarter, cardholders can choose two categories among 12 options (which currently include fast food, department stores, electronics stores, home utilities, gym/fitness centers and more, alongside TV, Internet and streaming services) in which they’ll earn 5 percent cash back, plus one category (gas stations, grocery stores or restaurants) with a 2 percent cash back earn.
 The card comes with no annual fee and also earns 1 percent cash back on all other qualifying purchases.